TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-## sqlmap:
+## Automated Exploitation with sqlmap:

 <br />

-Now we are going to automate the exploitation with `sqlmap`, because `error-based` injections can take a lot of time if we decised to exploit it manually.
+Now we are going to automate the exploitation with `sqlmap`, because `error-based` injections can take a lot of time if we decide to exploit them manually.

-To do it we will copy to a file the request with `Burp Suite`:
+To do this, we will capture and save the request to a file using `Burp Suite`:

 <br />